micmejia/bible-dump/NKJV/Mark/Mark 7.md

 Then the Pharisees and some of the scribes came together to Him, having come from Jerusalem.

 ###### 2
-Now [^a]when they saw some of His disciples eat bread with defiled, that is, with unwashed hands, [^b]they found fault.
+Now when they saw some of His disciples eat bread with defiled, that is, with unwashed hands, they found fault.

 ###### 3
-For the Pharisees and all the Jews do not eat unless they wash _their_ hands [^c]in a special way, holding the tradition of the elders.
+For the Pharisees and all the Jews do not eat unless they wash _their_ hands in a special way, holding the tradition of the elders.

 ###### 4
 _When they come_ from the marketplace, they do not eat unless they wash.
 And there are many other things which they have received and hold, _like_ the washing of cups, pitchers, copper vessels, and couches.